If it isn't visible, it's probably broken

 Any change in the underlying code showed up as a simple, readable diff in this structure.
 The invisibility problem wasn't "lack of tests"; it was a data representation that no human could parse.

 The anecdote shows that if the representation is lacking, visibility can completely tank, even if every other dimension is fulfilled.
-So ask yourself questions like:
+Ask yourself if a different representation would make your life easier.

 2.4 Knowledge

-Legacy code is often just "code where nobody on the team has a mental model anymore".
+Legacy code can be understood as code where nobody on the team has a mental model of it anymore.
 This ties directly into how hard it is to verify something.
 If you set up the business process, you know the idea behind it and whether it still makes sense.
 If you wrote that weird part of the code with the cryptic comments, you have a better chance of understanding your past self.

 If there's a playbook for recurring issues, more people can help.